amerharb/sedk/README.md

 3. **Not ORM:** SEDK is not and will not become an ORM, it is a SQL builder tool, using it is optional, and it won't build a layer between you and the database, so you can use it in some query and ignore it in others
 4. **No Runtime Schema Change:** SEDK build in the mind set that you will not change your database schema without updating your code.
 Of course that is only valid for the part of the database that you actually use
-5. **One Library One Dialect:** SEDK-postgres is made for postgres hence the name, in the future there might be SEDK-mysql, SEDK-mssql, SEDK-sqlite, SEDK-sql92...etc. or even SEDK-neo4j for graph so if you change from Postgress to Mysql then you will need to change the library too
+5. **One Library One Dialect:** SEDK-postgres is made for postgres hence the name, in the future there might be SEDK-mysql, SEDK-mssql, SEDK-sqlite, SEDK-sql92...etc. or even SEDK-neo4j for graph so if you change from Postgres to Mysql then you will need to change the library too

 ## Steps Rail Road
 ![SEDK steps](https://raw.githubusercontent.com/amerharb/sedk-postgres/version/0.14.0/doc/StepsRailRoad.svg)